Green Templeton College, Oxford: Gardens

 The Observatory gardens contain mature trees and historic plantings and serve as a venue for college events throughout the year.
 The layout and planting reflect the site’s scientific and medical associations: there are formal borders and specimen trees, an area of planting that commemorates the Observatory’s astronomical history, and a medicinal/herb plot that acknowledges the site’s long links with medicine and medical teaching.
 The gardens are maintained by the college horticultural team and are used for formal and informal events, including receptions and college gatherings.

 Music Rotunda

 The college’s Music Rotunda occupies the footprint of the Observatory’s original kitchen block and serves as a small circular performance and rehearsal venue.
 The space hosts chamber concerts, recitals and practice sessions for students and fellows, complementing the college’s formal music programme.

-The Music Rotunda (pictured on the left), a former observatory outbuilding now used by students for practice and performance.

 Meteorological station

 The college operates a meteorological station continuing weather records begun at the Observatory in the eighteenth century and used for education and research.